Self defence at the USC

-The course starts on Tuesday, January 14th at 5:45 pm in the dojo of the University Sports Center, Einsteinweg 6 in Leiden.
+The course in unit 5 starts on Tuesday, April the 28th at 5:45 pm in the budo hall of the University Sports Center, Einsteinweg 6 in Leiden.

 The course leader is an experienced teacher in Japanese self-defense sports jiu-jitsu and has the highest government-recognized teachers degree.
 He is already affiliated with Leiden University and has extensive experience in giving the Self-Defense Course.
 During the course he will be assisted by a female assistant.